History of ExxonMobil: Rex Tillerson as CEO (2006–2016)

+Early years under Darren Woods (2017–2020)

-On December 13, 2016, the CEO of ExxonMobil, Rex Tillerson, was nominated as Secretary of State by President-elect Donald Trump.
-ExxonMobil later announced that Darren Woods would replace Tillerson as CEO and Chair.
+On December 13, 2016, Tillerson was nominated as Secretary of State by President-elect Donald Trump.
+ExxonMobil later announced that Darren Woods would replace Tillerson as CEO and Chairman.
+A longtime employee of the company, Woods served as one of ExxonMobil's senior vice presidents immediately prior to his accession.

-In January 2017, Federal climate investigations of ExxonMobil were considered less likely under the new Trump administration.

-On January 9, 2017, it was revealed that Infineum, a joint venture of ExxonMobil and Royal Dutch Shell headquartered in England, conducted business with Iran, Syria, and Sudan while those states were under US sanctions.
+One of the first events under Woods' tenure was the revelation that Infineum, a joint venture of ExxonMobil and Royal Dutch Shell headquartered in England, conducted business with Iran, Syria, and Sudan while those states were under US sanctions.
 ExxonMobil representatives said that because Infineum was based in Europe and the transactions did not involve any U.S. employees, this did not violate the sanctions.

-In April 2017, Donald Trump's administration denied a request from ExxonMobil to allow it to resume oil drilling in Russia.
-Representative Adam Schiff (D-California) said that the "Treasury Department should reject any waiver from sanctions which would allow ExxonMobil or any other company to resume business with prohibited Russian entities."

-In July 2017, ExxonMobil filed a lawsuit against the Trump administration challenging the finding that the company violated sanctions imposed on Russia.
+In April 2017, Trump's administration denied a request from ExxonMobil to allow it to resume oil drilling in Russia.
+Trump's denial was supported US Representative Adam Schiff, a Democrat from California, said that the "Treasury Department should reject any waiver from sanctions which would allow ExxonMobil or any other company to resume business with prohibited Russian entities."
+Three months later, ExxonMobil filed a lawsuit against the Trump administration challenging the finding that the company violated sanctions imposed on Russia.
 William Holbrook, a company spokesman, said that the ExxonMobil had followed "clear guidance from the White House and Treasury Department when its representatives signed [in May 2014] documents involving ongoing oil and gas activities in Russia with Rosneft".

 In 2018, ExxonMobil created Exxchange, an online site where the company posts content in support of "smarter regulations" with regard to the oil and gas business and in defense of oil and gas jobs.
-The site attracted considerable controversy targeted towards both ExxonMobil and Edelman PR for their activities described by many as climate change denial.
+The site attracted considerable controversy targeted towards both ExxonMobil and PR firm Edelman for their activities described by many as climate change denial.

-In June 2019, following Washington D.C.'s increased sanctions on Iran, a rocket landed near the residential headquarters of ExxonMobil, Royal Dutch Shell, and ENI SpA.
+In June 2019, following Washington D.C.'s increased sanctions on Iran, a rocket landed near the Iraqi headquarters of ExxonMobil, Shell, and Eni.
 It came after two separate attacks on United States Military bases in Iraq and one week after two oil tankers being hit by a 'flying object' in the Gulf of Oman.
 The U.S. Navy's investigation has led to reasonable suspicion to believe Tehran's connection to the attacks.